hikashi/multi-robot-rrt-exploration-noetic/README.md

 ## Exploration Process
-The exploration relies on the correct sequence else rendering with no goal for each of the robot.
+The exploration relies on the correct sequence of starting clicked point else there will be issue with exploration boundary.
+The idea is to start the exploration with a given boundary then the robots will be performing the exploration within.
 1. Top Left
 2. Bottom Left
 3. Bottom Right